utdata/rwdir/docs/03-import.md

 ### Create a directory for your data

 I want you to create a folder called `data-raw` in your project folder.
-We are creating this folder because we want to keep a pristine version of it our original data that we never change or overwrite.
-This is a basic data journalism principle: Thou shalt not change raw data.
+We are creating this folder because we want to keep a pristine version of our original data that we never change or overwrite.
+This is a basic data journalism principle: _Thou shalt not change raw data_.

 In your Files pane at the bottom-right of Rstudio, there is a **New Folder** icon.